NFL mourns coaching legend Shula

 contributors in the history of our game," NFL commissioner Roger Goodell said

-in a a statement on Monday.
+in a statement on Monday.
 "He made an extraordinarily positive impact on so

 many lives.
 The winningest coach in NFL history and the only one to lead a